gexty444/50.002CompStruct/README.md

 A repository to store my attempts at the Software Labs (& 2D component of 50002)

-__A word of caution for the young adventurers:__
+__Word of caution for the young adventurers:__ \
-The University does check for PLAGIARISM so don't copy blindly. :)
+The University does check for PLAGIARISM so don't copy blindly :) \
+We did the bare minimum to get the adder under 3ns so I am sure there are other better references around